 Further information on value for money assessments can be found on the BEAM website.
-Furthermore, support should be asked for from the e+i Focal Point and the SDC Quality Assurance division.
+Furthermore, support should be asked for from the IED Focal Point and the SDC Quality Assurance division.
+The BEAM Exchange developed an MSD Competency Framework that gives a detailed account on the full range of knowledge, skills and aptitudes found in high-performing teams that use the market systems approach.